 The Chief Judge, USACCA is delegated the authority to promulgate local rules regarding the formatting and readability of records of trial and any transcript of a ROT.
-Except as the Chief Judge may otherwise provide, the original
+Except as the Chief Judge may otherwise provide, the original and all copies of records of trial forwarded for appellate review, including examination pursuant to UCMJ, Art.
+69, must meet the standards set forth below:

-- a.
-Any transcript of a court-martial audio record attached to a ROT must appear double-spaced on one side of 8 1/2- by 11-inch letter-sized white paper of sufficient weight (for example, 20-lb.) that the print on each succeeding page does not show through the page above. - b.
-The type font will be promulgated by the Chief Judge, USACCA in the USACCA local rules of court. - c.
-The printer used must produce a clear, solid, black imprint. - d.
-The top margin of each page must be sufficient (for example, 2 inches) so that no line of text is obscured by the document fasteners used to attach the pages. - e.
+b.
+The type font will be promulgated by the Chief Judge, USACCA in the USACCA local rules of court.

+c.
+The printer used must produce a clear, solid, black imprint.

+d.
+The top margin of each page must be sufficient (for example, 2 inches) so that no line of text is obscured by the document fasteners used to attach the pages.

+e.
 All accompanying papers, to include stipulations, motions, briefs, appellate exhibits and copies, should, to the maximum extent practicable, be prepared in accordance with the standards noted above.